b-lukaszuk/haskell_luzne_zadanka/part6_17_11_2021/README.md

 The third time, visit every 3rd door   (door #3, #6, #9, ...), etc,   until you only visit the 100th door.

-## Task to do

-Answer the question: what state are the doors in after the last pass?
+**Answer the question:** what state are the doors in after the last pass?
 Which are open, which are closed?